 Deepayan Basu Ray

 Deepayan has more than 15 years’ experience in arms control research, policy, legislation and international law, as well as in the fields of human security, aid effectiveness and sustainable development.
 Before joining the Centre, Deepayan worked as Coordinator of the Arms Trade Treaty ATT Monitor project at Control Arms, where he established and edited this influential annual report.
-As the Centre’s Director of Arms Control, Deepayan helps governments to adopt and implement arms control instruments around the world, providing capacity building, analysis of current legislation and the support of civil society to reduce and prevent armed violence.
-He is also Pacific Regional Coordinator for Control Arms, a global alliance advocating for a bulletproof Arms Trade Treaty.
+As the Centre’s Asia Pacific Director, Deepayan helps governments to adopt and implement arms control instruments around the world, providing capacity building, analysis of current legislation and the support of civil society to reduce and prevent armed violence.

 Gender and Arms Control Coordinator